rose-collectionservices/collection-services-manual/06-DESCRIPTION/readme.md

 *Collection level born digital processing note:*

+* [**Baseline requirement:**] Born-digital materials processed, arranged, and described by [name], [date].
+Born-digital materials include files taken from [list of items].
+* [**For a collection without series or with born-digital material in multiple series (revise to reflect actual processing steps):**] Forensic disk images were created from the [material] using [program].
+Individual files were extracted using FTK Imager and scanned for viruses using McAfee’s anti-virus software; none were found.
+Duplicate and system files have been removed, and files were scanned for personally identifiable information; none were found.
+Text-based files were migrated to PDF using Adobe Acrobat and image files were migrated to JPG using Microsoft Paint.
+File dates have been changed from the original creation date.
+Access copies retain original folder titles and file names.
-* Born-digital materials processed by Dorothy Waugh, January 2016.
+* [**For a collection with a born-digital series:**] Born-digital materials processed by [name], January 2016.
 The born-digital materials currently available to researchers include files taken from two of Natasha Trethewey's personal laptops, a Dell Latitude D800 and a Dell Latitude X300.
-For information as to how these materials were processed, see the processing note in the description of series 7, Born-digital materials.
+For information as to how these materials were processed, see the processing note in the description of series 7, Born-digital material [or series the born-digital material is found in].

 *Series level born digital processing note:*